-Members support UCCH with monthly gifts of $5, $100, and $1000, and with gifts above, below and in-between these.
+Members support UCCH with monthly gifts of $10, $100, and $1000 (and above, below, and in-between).
 We value every gift as a genuine act of sharing valuable resources that could be spent in other ways.
 We are deeply appreciative for every member and family who participates in stewardship of the church.

-Our staff, boards, and committees have worked diligently to develop a spending plan for 2021 that will allow UCCH to continue to reach out and reach in effectively under the economic, physical, and social uncertainties wrought by the pandemic.
-The proposed budget does not reflect any increase and keeps the 2021 total target pledge at 2020 actual pledge levels.
+Our staff, boards, and committees have worked diligently to develop a spending plan for 2022 that will allow UCCH to continue to reach out and reach in effectively under the economic, physical, and social uncertainties wrought by the pandemic.
+The proposed budget reflects increases since 2021 to reengage our church community, and the 2022 total target pledge is $925,000.
 Given the current economic crisis, not everyone can maintain their previous levels of giving.
-We hope that those who are able will maintain their 2020 pledge levels in 2021 and consider a one-time “Stepping Up” gift to cover a reduction in financial contributions by those hit hard by the pandemic.
-Pledge cards and the online pledge page include a “Stepping Up” line for these entries.
+We hope that those who are able will maintain their 2021 pledge levels in 2022 and consider, again this year, a “Step Up” gift to cover a reduction in financial contributions by those hit hard by the pandemic.
+Pledge cards and the online pledge page include a “Step Up” line for these entries.

 There are many ways to give to United Church of Chapel Hill: